|

 Using alphabet read aloud books, such as Chicka Chicka Boom Boom and Miss Bindergarten Gets Ready for Kindergarten are great ways to develop a love of reading and expose students to letters and sounds.

-After reading the story, go back through the book and have students identify each letter name and sound.
-They can write it on a whiteboard or a piece of paper as you go back through the book.
+After reading the story, go back through the book and have students identify each letter's name and sound.
+They can write it on a whiteboard or a piece of paper as they go back through the book.

 For more alphabet read aloud books and ideas, check out this blog post.